Bible Meaning: Sea of reeds

 They forgat God their savior, which had done great things in Egypt; Wondrous works in the land of Ham, and terrible things by the Red sea.

 O give thanks unto the Lord; for he is good: for his mercy endureth for ever . . .

 To him which divided the Red sea into parts: for his mercy endureth for ever: And made Israel to pass through the midst of it: for his mercy endureth for ever:

 He brought them out, after that he had shewed wonders and signs in the land of Egypt, and in the Red sea, and in the wilderness forty years.

-By faith they passed through the Red sea as by dry land: which the Egyptians assaying to do were drowned.
+By faith they (the children of Israel) passed through the Red sea as by dry land: which the Egyptians assaying to do were drowned.